 (1) An accredited person must not specify a period of time for the purposes of paragraph 4.11(1)(b) that is more than 12 months.

-(2) An accredited person must not ask the CDR consumer to consent to collection or use of their CDR data unless the accredited data recipient would comply with the data minimisation principle in respect of that collection or those uses.
+(2) An accredited person must not ask for a collection consent or a use consent unless it would comply with the data minimisation principle in respect of that collection or those uses.

 Note: See rule 1.8 for the definition of “data minimisation principle”.

-(3) An accredited person must not ask a CDR consumer to give consent to use or disclose their CDR data for any of the following uses or disclosures:
+(3) An accredited person must not ask for a consent:

-(a) selling the CDR data (unless de-identified in accordance with the CDR data de-identification process);
+(a) that is not in a category of consents; or

-(b) subject to subrule (4), using the CDR data, including by aggregating the data, for the purpose of:
+(b) subject to subrule (4), for using the CDR data, including by aggregating the data, for the purpose of:

 (i) identifying; or